William-Robert-Robertson/ear.education/Open-Day-Circular-Ideas.md

 Metal Castings (e.g. bells)
   - cast using 3D printed moulds, lost wax casting in vacuum
   - Using brass or bronze scrap from Swiss business
-  - Precision surfaces finished on mill or lathe
+  - Precision surfaces finished on mill or lathe using re-used carbide tipped tools
   - may be too complicated for open day

 Moo or Moog?
   - Synthesiser using sampled cow moos

+The Electroterrorist
+  - Fun opportunity for children and adults to poke a screwdriver around
+  - simulated unsafe electrical things - ancient and modern
+  - with loud buzzers, lighting up electrocution warning signs, sirens, strobe lights, smoke machine, etc.